 In an article for Gaia.com, Vancouver-based yoga instructor Dr. Robin Armstrong describes the chataranga as an “excellent post to build awareness of the muscles that support and stabilize the shoulder blades.”
 She also continues that it evokes a “feeling of power, accessing inner strength, as well as building outer strength.”
 Both of these elements combine to unite and harmonize the mind and body.

-A deeper connection to balance elevates your precision and performance on the yoga mat, while teaching you to become conscious and present in other areas of your life, too.
+Use these basic yoga exercises to find a deeper connection to balance, which elevates your precision and performance on the yoga mat (and in any other workout, too), while teaching you to become conscious and present in other areas of your life, too.
 The more you integrate balance in a yoga practice, the more empowered you will be to access the physical, mental, emotional and spiritual benefits that come along with it.

 If you liked this post, don’t forget to share so that others can find it, too.